June 5, 2016

 - Whiteboard sessions - In a team setting draw out your ideas.
 This can be words, drawings, or a combination of both for a team to see collectively.

 - Post-it Notes - Tack an idea on the wall with post-it notes.
 Different colors can represent different meanings.

 Storyboarding as the name describes tells a story of an experience.
-Most storyboards are graphical and include a comic strip like scenario as they are usually used for film or videos.
-The purpose in using storyboards for user experience design is to demonstrate how a user gets from point A to point B. Think of it as a timeline effect.
+Most storyboards are graphical and include a comic strip-like scenario as they are usually used for film or videos.
+The purpose of using storyboards for user experience design is to demonstrate how a user gets from point A to point B. Think of it as a timeline effect.